| Call 2002

 - Joint author of Chapter A2 of Tolley's Pensions Law Service: Types of Pension Schemes – Work-Based Pension Schemes.

-- Author of the Lexis Nexis Practice Note on Pensions: "Amending Mistakes and Rectification".
+- Author of various Lexis Nexis Practice Notes on Pensions:

 Oliver gives regular talks on all topics within his practice areas, including:

-- Pensions: Formal Defects in Pension Scheme Documentation – HR Trustees v Wembley Plc 5 years on - Talk given at the APL Annual Conference 2016 in Budapest.
-The paper is due to be published in the fourth issue of Trusts Law International;
+- Pensions: Formal Defects in Pension Scheme Documentation – HR Trustees v Wembley Plc 5 years on - Talk given at the APL Annual Conference 2016 in Budapest and at various solicitor's offices thereafter;

 - Probate: The Passive Probate Defence: Application and Adverse Costs Orders: Elliott v Simmonds;